 Regardless of the goals you set for yourself when deciding to buy real estate in Turkey, you cannot do without the help of an experienced real estate company.
 The housing market of the resort country has its own specifics and subtleties.
 The specialists of the Point Property real estate agency will help you invest your money wisely and guarantee the achievement of all investment goals.

-Both are unfurnished 2+1 apartments with an area of 110 m² in a complex built in 2009, located 250 m from the sea and 200 m from the center of the area, with two bathrooms, two balconies (one with a sea view).
+Tosmur district, 2+1 apartment of 110 m² in a complex built in 2010, furnished, with 2 bathrooms and 2 balconies, located 1000 m from the sea and 350 m from the center of the district, suitable for obtaining a residence permit and has a sea view.

 2+1